devcess/com_cell/README.md

-# Delta C remote comunication
+# remote comunication

-* Use particle to comunicate with Delta C module
+* Use particle to comunicate with serial module